organized-puns/gg.parse/c_sharp/readme.md

 - (Bug) add guard against infinite loop with zero or more (and other cases)

-- build c# from rule table output, so there can be a compiled version
+- build c# from rule table output, so there can be a compiled version so we can start building more forgiving ebnf parsers

 - implement a Ebnf based EbnfParser and Tokenizer